Automated Interpretability Metrics Do Not Distinguish Trained and Random Transformers: Related Work

 \section{Related Work}

 \paragraph{Sparse dictionary learning}

-Under a different name, `superposition' in visual data is one of the foundational observations of computational neuroscience. \citet{olshausen_emergence_1996,olshausen_sparse_1997} showed that the receptive fields of simple cells in the mammalian visual cortex can be explained as a result of sparse coding, i.e., representing a relatively large number of signals (sensory information) by simultaneously activating a relatively small number of elements (neurons).
+Under a different name, `superposition' in visual data is one of the foundational observations of computational neuroscience. \citet{olshausen_emergence_1996,olshausen_sparse_1997} showed that the receptive fields of simple cells in the mammalian visual cortex can be explained as a result of sparse coding, i.e., representing a relatively large number of signals (sensory information) by simultaneously activating a small number of elements (neurons).
 Coding theory offers a perspective on efforts to extract the `underlying signals' responsible for neural network activations \citep{marshall_understanding_2024}.

 Sparse dictionary learning (SDL) approximates a set of input vectors by linear combinations of a relatively small number of learned basis vectors.
 The learned basis is usually overcomplete: it has a greater dimension than the inputs.
 SDL algorithms include Independent Component Analysis (ICA), which finds a linear representation of the data such that the components are maximally statistically independent \citep{bell_information-maximization_1995,hyvarinen_independent_2000}.
 Sparse autoencoders (SAEs) are a simple neural network approach \citep{lee_efficient_2006,ng_sparse_2011,makhzani_k-sparse_2014}.
 Typically, an autoencoder with a single hidden layer that is many times larger than the input activation vectors is trained with an objective that imposes or incentivizes sparsity in its hidden layer activations to try to find this structure.
+A \textbf{latent} is a single neuron (dimension) in the autoencoder's hidden layer.

 \paragraph{Mechanistic interpretability}

 Recently, it has become common to understand `features' or concepts in language models as low-dimensional subspaces of internal model activations \citep{park_linear_2023,wattenberg_relational_2024,engels_not_2024}.
 If such sparse or `superposed' structure exists, we expect to be able to `intervene on' or `steer' the activations, i.e., to modify or replace them to express different concepts and so influence model behavior \citep{meng_locating_2022,zhang_towards_2023,heimersheim_how_2024,makelov_sparse_2024,obrien_steering_2024}.